Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

 \subsection{Phases at high $t_{\bot}$ and high $|g|$}

-We first investigate the high $|g|$ limit for a $t_{\bot}$ relevant at our length scales.
+We first investigate the high $|g|$ limit for a $t_{\bot}$ term relevant at our length scales.
 Whilst we focus in particular here on cases at half-filling ($\mu = 0$), the results remain valid also when deviating from this.
-In the $t_{\bot} = 0$ phase-diagram it was revealed by transforming into the low-energy subspace via a Schrieffer-Wolff transformation \cite{Herviou_2016}, that at sufficiently large $g>0$ a transition from the (doubly-topological) \emph{4MF} phase to a \emph{Mott insulating anti-ferromagnetic} (MI-AF) occurred.
+In the $t_{\bot} = 0$ phase diagram it was revealed by transforming into the low-energy subspace via a Schrieffer-Wolff transformation \cite{Herviou_2016}, that at sufficiently large $g>0$ a transition from the (doubly-topological) \emph{4MF} phase to a \emph{Mott insulating anti-ferromagnetic} (MI-AF) occurred.
 For $g<0$ conversely the transition was to a \emph{Mott insulating ferromagnetic} (MI-F) state. \\

-To generalize the low-energy analysis of the Hamiltonian for large $|g|$ in the presence of a non-zero $\Delta\mu$, it is judicious to transform again into the bonding ($+$) and anti-bonding ($-$) basis \eqref{bonding_antibonding_basis} for which the Hamiltonian becomes block-diagonal \eqref{Bonding-anti-bonding_Ham}.
+To generalize the low-energy analysis of the Hamiltonian for large $|g|$ in the presence of a non-zero $\Delta\mu$, it is judicious to transform again into the bonding ($+$) and anti-bonding ($-$) basis \eqref{bonding_antibonding_basis} for which the Hamiltonian becomes block diagonal \eqref{Bonding-anti-bonding_Ham}.
 To obtain the spin-degrees of freedom characteristic of Mott physics, we perform additionally a Jordan-Wigner transform analogous to \cite{Herviou_2016}, defined by

-This transformation agrees with the one in \cite{Herviou_2016} in terms of $\sigma = 1$ and $\sigma = 2$ wire-labels, as a Mott phase at half-filling implicitly means $n_1+n_2=1$ per rung.
-The change of basis in \eqref{bonding_antibonding_basis} leaves this invariant, i.e. $n_+ + n_-=1$.
-By virtue of a subsequent Schrieffer-Wolff transformation \cite{Herviou_2016}, the low-energy effective Hamiltonian to lowest order is found to be
+This transformation agrees with the one in \cite{Herviou_2016} in terms of $\sigma = 1$ and $\sigma = 2$ wire labels, as a Mott phase at half-filling implicitly means $n_1+n_2=1$ per rung.
+The change of basis in \eqref{bonding_antibonding_basis} leaves this invariant, i.e. $n^+ + n^-=1$.
+A subsequent Schrieffer-Wolff transformation results in the low-energy effective Hamiltonian \cite{Herviou_2016}

-{ Taking $t = \Delta$ in the effective low-energy Hamiltonian in \eqref{EffHam_lowE_high_g} reduces the model to a { 1$D$ quantum Ising model}.
+Taking $t = \Delta$ in the effective low-energy Hamiltonian in \eqref{EffHam_lowE_high_g} reduces the model to a 1$D$ quantum Ising model.
 Compared to the low-energy Hamiltonian in \cite{Herviou_2016}, the inter-wire hopping amplitudes map onto a transverse field contribution $\sim t_{\bot}$.
 As long as it is sub-dominant, i.e. $t^{2}/g > \Delta\mu$, we expect similar physics as in the $t_{\bot}$ limit, i.e. a (anti-)ferromagnetic ordering in $y-$direction: